- The male patient must have had a documented clinical diagnosis of erectile

 in the last 3 months, including cardiac failure, myocardial infarction, unstable

-angina, stroke, transient ischemic attack (TIA), symptomatic or clinically significant
+angina, stroke, transient ischemic attack (TIA), symptomatic or clinically

 - Female partners must not have had significant dyspareunia or lifelong significant